cheer117/datasciencecoursera/README.md

 # datasciencecoursera
 It's a repo for the project of The Data Scientist’s Toolbox!
-Thank you for your evaluating!
+Thank you for your help!